-In the Dutch Republic at this time, paintings were a means of entertainment - scenes of outdoor life were meant to hold moments of interest that had to be teased out.
+In the Dutch Republic at this time, paintings were a very important means of entertainment - they were on the wall to be enjoyed, discussed and constantly rediscovered.
+A picture of real life that was unrelieved gloom wouldn't have been saleable, unless perhaps it held a moral message.
+These scenes of busy outdoor life, summer or winter, were meant to hold moments of interest that had to be teased out.
 Although it's not immediately evident, this picture does exactly that.

-The picture was once thought to be by Isack van Ostade, a skilled Haarlem artist who died young.
-When it was cleaned, it was discovered to be inferior to his work - the painting is rough, with faces little more than a couple of brushstrokes.
-It was probably done by a follower.
+For some years the picture was thought to be by Isack van Ostade, a skilled and successful Haarlem artist who died young.
+When it was cleaned, it was discovered to be inferior to his work.
+It was probably done by a follower or a student.
+The painting is rough, faces little more than a couple of brushstrokes, but an artist, however humble, who puts winter flowering plants among the thatch of a dilapidated inn on an icy winter's day perhaps deserves celebration of a different kind.

 Credit: Wynn Ellis Bequest, 1876